groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/mpt-to-ico.md

         - icon: "far fa-file-MPT"
           title: " About MPT File Format"
           content: |
             Files with .mpt extension are Microsoft Project template files.
-These contain basic information and structure along with document settings for creating .MPP files.
+These contain basic information and structure along with document settings for creating MPP files.
 Such a template file offers default settings such as schedule or budget information for a particular project.
-It, however, can not save project related data such as tasks, resources or assignments.
-Once modified, the template files can be saved as standard MPP file for further working with it.
-Microsoft Project comes with a master template file named "Global.mpt" that is opened when a new template file is to be created.
-MPT files use application/vnd.ms-project and application/x-project as standard MIME types.
-MPT files can be opened with Moos Project Viewer, Microsoft Project, and MPXJ programs on Windows, Linux and MacOS platforms.
+It, however, can not save project-related data such as tasks, resources, or assignments.
+Once modified, the template files can be saved as standard MPP files for further working with it.

           link: "https://docs.fileformat.com/project-management/mpt/"

     format:
         # format loop
-        - icon: "far fa-file-ICO"
+        - icon: "far fa-image"
           title: " About ICO File Format"
           content: |
             Files with ICO extension are image file types used as icon for representation of an application on Microsoft Windows.
 These come in different size, colour support and resolution to suit the requirements of the display.
 Another similar image file format on Microsoft Windows is .CUR for cursor representation and defines a hotspot in the image header.
 On MacOS, ICNS file formats serve the same purpose as ICO files.
 Several online websites as well as applications provide the feature of creating such files and convert other image formats such as BMP, PNG, etc. to icon file format.
 The official IANA registered Internet media type for ICO files is image/vnd.microsoft.icon.